 Further, LSAT Writing includes a variety of accessibility features, such as zoom buttons, an extra spacing button, and speech-to-text compatibility.

 Does LSAT Writing impose a word or space limit for the writing sample?

 There is no word or space limit for LSAT Writing.
 Although a word count is provided below the text box in which you compose your response to the writing prompt, this is for informational purposes only.
 You are advised not to worry about the length of your writing sample, but instead to concentrate on crafting a response to the prompt that is well-written, cogent, and well-argued.

 How is test security managed for LSAT Writing?

 The secure proctoring platform uses input from the webcam, microphone, and screen of the candidate’s own computer to ensure that the writing sample is the candidate’s own work, and that the candidate is not receiving any inappropriate assistance.
 Prior to the exam, candidates will complete a video check-in process.
-As part of that process, candidates will be required to display a government-issued ID to the camera, and show their workspace to ensure that only permissible items are in that space.
+As part of the check-in process, candidates will be required to clearly display a government-issued ID for the camera to capture, that is not blurry or out of focus, and show their workspace to ensure that only permissible items are in that space.
 Both sides of any scratch paper must be shown, and the room will be scanned to make sure no other people are in the room.
 Candidates who require additional items in their workspace due to a disability may seek appropriate accommodations through the standard procedures for requesting testing accommodations.
 The proctoring software will automatically close any messaging, word-processing, or web-browsing applications before the exam begins and prevent such applications from being opened during the exam.
 Audio and video from every testing session will be reviewed by trained proctors.

 What if I have technical difficulties during LSAT Writing?